Most Women experience cramps during their periods or during ovulation.

 If you have continuous cramps from the end of your period for 2 weeks then you should see a doctor immediately.

-Treatment of Cramps After Period?
+Treatment of Cramps/pain After Period has ended?

 Period ended but still cramping do the following: